rleadbett/heavy-censoring-sim-study/README.md

 | $t_{start}$ | The start of observations time. |  |
 | $t_{end} - t_{start}$ | The length of the observation period. |  |

 To simplify the number of factors that relate to the informative prior I simplify the specification of the prior using uncertainty in the cdf comparable to repeatedly observing a lifetime dataset of x units.
 For example, I'll simulate 10000 lifetime datasets of x observations and calculate the mean and standard deviation of the inferred CDFs (using MLE) at time $t_1$ and $t_2$.
 Ill then specify some misspecification through the parameter $\phi$.
-Phi is a quantile of the beta distributions in the Kaminsky joint prior, and so can have any value between zero and 1.
+Phi is a quantile of the beta distributions in the Kaminskiy joint prior, and so can have any value between zero and 1.
 The misspecification of $E(\hat{F}(t_i))$ is calculated as

 $$
 E_{misspecified}\left(\hat{F}(t_i)\right) = E\left(\hat{F}(t_i)\right) + \left( F_{Beta}^{-1}(\phi| a_{t_i}, b_{t_i}) - F_{Beta}^{-1}(0.5| a_{t_i}, b_{t_i}) \right)